shahou8setsu/redmine-container/README.md

 # redmine-docker
-redmie standalone  container using db with adminer &amp; fluentd
+redmine standalone  container using postgres with adminer &amp; fluentd

 ## Pre
 1. docker is already installed.